paultcg/Tester-Documentation/docs/lesson1.md

 ---
 Welcome to the Tester Bootcamp with The Coders Guild.

-This course will aim to take you through some of the really important knowledge to help you develop and hopefully progress into a career as a software tester.

-Working in IT as a software tester can be a rewarding career for people from many different backgrounds.
-Completing the course can give you the knowledge tools and artefacts to gain entry to a full apprenticeship or secure a junior testing role.

 In this module we will go through what the course will entail, what is expected of you and the value and benefits you can gain.

 ## Why this is important